WW-2026-001 Modern

 Detective Sergeant Erin Walsh, Gloucestershire Constabulary, Major Crime Investigation Team Notes compiled 15th-18th November 2025

 Initial thought: tragic accident.
+Pedestrian in dark clothing, unlit road, driver who panicked.
 But the pathologist says the vehicle did not brake.
 Tyre marks on the road show acceleration, not braking.
 Someone drove into him at speed and kept going.
+Not an accident.
+Not a panic.
+A decision.

 The Victim

 Graham Tulloch.
 Wealthy.
-Lived alone at The Old Rectory.
+Lived alone at The Old Rectory, which is exactly the sort of house you would expect a retired property developer to own in a Cotswold village.
 Former managing director of Tulloch-Howell Properties Ltd, dissolved 2019 after his business partner's death.
 Divorced 2020.
 One adult daughter, Sophie, in the village.

 Not popular.
 He had submitted a planning application to convert a barn next to the village pub into holiday lets.
+The kind of proposal that makes a man the subject of conversation in every kitchen within half a mile.
 He walked Drystone Lane every Friday evening between six and seven.
 Everyone in the village knew.
+Several people mentioned this with the air of having mentioned it before.

 Persons of Interest